Temple Israel

 In 1886, he moved to Leadville pursing opportunities in the growing city.
 Abraham’s first appearance in a Leadville City directory is 1887; employed as the superintendent of the Leadville Baths with a residence at 108 East 4th Street.
 [4] The Leadville Baths are not listed in the business section of the directories for that year, but Mr. and Mrs. A. Sandusky are listed as in charge of J. H. Cragg’s “Turkish Bath Institute” at 116 East 4th Street in the summer of 1886.
 [5] The Sanduskys were employed here until sometime in late 1887.
 An unfortunate event occurred early in the Sandusky’s time in Leadville.

 An article titled “An Unprovoked Assault” detailed a violent incident that occurred in the Sandusky house in 1887.
 [6] Abraham went on a rampage in his house on August 30, 1887.
 According to the Herald Democrat, he attacked his mother-in-law Mrs. F. Kahn.
 The elderly woman left the house to contact the county judge to report the attack.
-When Mrs. Kahn returned home, Abraham issued threats to both his wife, his mother in law and his wife Jennie as well as a neighbor named McCall when he tried to intervene.
+When Mrs. Kahn returned home, Abraham issued threats to both his mother in law and his wife Jennie, as well as to a neighbor named McCall when he tried to intervene.
 The incident resulted in the arrest of both McCall and Sandusky.
 On September 8th, Mrs. Kahn left Leadville with her daughter Jennie on a train for Denver.
 Jennie accompanied her mother “for the benefit of her health.”
 [7] This was the last mention of the incident that can be uncovered.

 In 1888, Abraham moved to 112 Harrison Avenue and is listed as an “upholsterer” with no business or employment listing.
 He likely did work out of his dwelling, part of which is listed as “2nd hand clothing” on the Sanborn map of 1886.
 Jennie appeared in the Denver directory as “Mrs. Jennie Sandusky” at 1238 Larimer.
 [8] Perhaps they had separated temporarily as a result of the fight in August the previous year.
 She returned to Leadville in March of 1888, “much improved in health.”
 [9] It is also likely that the Sanduskys’ first daughter Ethel was born around this time.
 According to the 1900 census, Ethel was 13 years of age.
 This would put her birth in 1887 or 1888.
 The 1940 census lists her birth year as 1889 but her death certificate lists 1886.
 She does not appear in any Leadville records until 1894.
 The couple’s first son Jacob was born in 1890.